Once you trade up, you are never going back.

 - The House – Living in Southern California, we live literally a few miles from the ultra rich.
 Emma and I agreed that we shouldn’t live in a place where our house would fall in the same school district as those multi-million dollar homes because we rather have our kids grow up not being exposed to some of the reckless parents who shower their kids with money.

-- Cars – Last night, Emma suggested that we shouldn’t ever buy our kids a high priced vehicle as a teenager in a luxury car zipped by us.
-How is the child ever going to live below their means if you start them off with a Porsche on their 16th birthday?
+- The Car – Last night, Emma suggested that we shouldn’t ever buy our kids a high priced vehicle as a teenager in a luxury car zipped by us.
+How is the child ever going to live below their means if you start them off with a Ferrari on their 16th birthday?

 I used to think that lifestyle inflation is perfectly fine if you have confidence that you can forever keep it up.
 However, the statement is flawed.
 Inflation is only okay if you can ensure that you, your children and every decedent of yours can cope with a possible deflation.